 The connected world is moving to an all-IP model, and cable networks are in line to follow this evolution.
 At Juniper, we believe the future of cable networks lies in IP/MPLS technologies.
-We’re building a path for cable multiservice operators (MSOs) that leads to a service-rich IP/MPLS experience, with end-to-end multiservice delivery over a single consolidated system for advanced cable applications and services.
+We’re building a path for cable multiservice operators (MSOs) that leads to a service-rich experience, with end-to-end multiservice delivery over a single consolidated system for advanced cable applications and services.

-The new cable network will deliver any service that a cable provider might offer its customers, including high-speed data services for residential customers and VPN services.
-This converged IP/MPLS optical architecture uses a single end-to-end approach for both core and metro locations.
-IP/MPLS enables huge scale, efficiency, elasticity, and programmability to provide the high-quality experience that today’s cable subscribers expect.
+The new cable network will deliver any service that a cable provider might want to offer its customers over a high-speed, self-driving network.
+This converged IP packet-optical architecture, which we refer to as our Cable Metro IP Transit Architecture, uses a single end-to-end approach for both core and metro locations.
+The use of IP/MPLS enables huge scale, efficiency, elasticity, and programmability to provide the high-quality experience that today’s cable subscribers expect.

-In our vision, the IP/MPLS cable network extends from the core into the access layer.
+In our vision, the IP-powered cable network extends from the core into the access network.
 Juniper engineers are developing a modern version of the cable last mile, featuring an all-IP, all-DOCSIS, multigigabit access infrastructure for both commercial and residential services.
-Combined with an all-IP/MPLS core and metro network, the access layer will give MSOs a progressive, highly flexible, and ultra-efficient network system.
-We call this system the Metro IP Transit architecture.
+We call this system the Ethernet Mid-Mile architecture.
+Combined with an all-IP/MPLS core and metro network, the Ethernet Mid-Mile access architecture will give MSOs a progressive, highly flexible, and ultra-efficient network system.

 The massive growth of high-bandwidth, narrowcast traffic—such as video-on-demand and high-speed data—has led to furiously escalating capacity requirements.
 At the same time, factors such as a migration to IP video delivery and the need for more rapid service delivery are straining traditional cable business models.
 Today’s legacy architectures are hindering the rollout of new service offerings, slowing deployment velocity, and limiting revenue potential.
 They also impact MSOs’ CapEx budgets, placing huge demands on their facilities in terms of power, cooling, and space.